configcat/docs/docs/advanced/targeting.md

 ![targeting-1](assets/targeting-1.png)

 ## Anatomy of a Targeting Rule
-By adding a rule you can specify a group of your users whom a feature will be enabled or a different value will be served.
-A rule consists of an **Attribute** of a user in your application, a **Comparison value** (e.g., a list of email addresses) and a **Comparator**.
+By adding a rule, you specify a group of your users and specify what feature flag - or other setting - value they should get.
+A rule consists of an **Attribute** of a user in your application (e.g. email address), a **Comparison value** (e.g. a list of email addresses) and a **Comparator** (e.g. IS ONE OF).
 ConfigCat evaluates the targeting rule every time your application requires and decides what value to serve.

 ### Attribute
 A property of your user (e.g. *email address*, *geographic location*).
 Your application should pass the attribute values (e.g. *jane@example.com*, *Europe*) to ConfigCat for comparison.

-There are 3 preset attributes.
-Additionally you can define your ***custom attributes*** as well:
+There are 3 predefined attributes.
+Additionally you can define your own ***custom attributes*** as well:
 Attribute Name|Description
 ---|---
 `Email`|The e-mail address of your user.